-Providing these customization services can also increase customer loyalty and conversion rates.
-Don’t miss out on extra sales and customers, add customization to your e-commerce business!
+Providing these customisation services can also increase customer loyalty and conversion rates.
+Custom ecommerce development will provide a solution to help you don’t miss out on extra sales and customers.
+So, customise your e-commerce business!

-#4 Re-commerce as one of the most popular eCommerce trends in 2021
+#4 Re-commerce, one of the most popular eCommerce trends

 It is not a secret that fast fashion has taken a beating.
 As one of the most environmentally exploitative industries on the planet, consumer focus has shifted towards sustainable, second hand products.

 Platforms such as Depop are growing continually, whilst more and more individuals become focussed on saving the planet, reducing waste and showing off unique ‘rare-gems’ and preloved items.
 Second hand items also tend to be cheaper, which could be another reason driving the interest in re-commerce.